*Some affiliate links included at no cost to you. i appreciate your support!

 As soon as Foster was born I attempted my first go at breastfeeding.
 It was semi okay and he did get a bit of colostrum, so that was great news.
 My biggest problem was keeping this tiny little baby latched while trying to hold him in place without hurting him.
 I. felt. so. awkward!!

 All the nurses acted like I was supposed to just know what to do or if they tried to explain a position for me they’d go so fast and I couldn’t figure out what they were telling me and how to do it for myself.
 I’ve never been so willing for anyone and everyone to look, touch and maneuver my breast in order for me to understand the best way to achieve this breastfeeding thing.

-My first night in the hospital was spent nursing every hour and a half and begging anyone who came in to help me keep my baby on my boob.
+My first night in the hospital was spent nursing every hour and a half and begging anyone who came in my room to help me keep my baby on my boob.
 There was this one nurse in particular who was so kind and I really don’t know what I would have done without her.
 Thang God for angel nurses!

 Thankfully the nights and days following got easier and easier.
 So, if you are choosing to breastfeed and you are in the midst of the hard part I’m here to tell you it DOES get better.
 If it did for me, it will for you.

 Breastfeeding is hard and that is exactly why I want to share a few things with you that REALLY helped me out.
 Like, I don’t know if I could have continued without them.